olatno/CQ5-bundle-intellij-and-maven/README.md

 		</workspaceFilter>

 	f.
-Open command and cd to cq5talib/ui/src/main/content directory and issue this vault command "vlt –-credentials admin:admin co http://localhost:4502/crx" .
+Open window command propt and cd to cq5talib/ui/src/main/content directory and issue this vault command "vlt –-credentials admin:admin co http://localhost:4502/crx" .
 If command is successful, the file from cq5 instance project created will be available in your intellij.
 Once cq5 project is checkout to intellij, move /libs/foundation to components/contentpage and delete <filter root="/libs/foundation" /> in your filter.xml

 <!--vlt -v --credentials admin:admin co --force http://localhost:4502/cq5author/crx/server/crx.default-->